invoke-ai/InvokeAI/docs/contributing/contribution_guides/contributingToFrontend.md

 If you submit a PR, there is a good chance we will ask you to include a separate commit with a build of the app.

-To build for production, run `yarn build`.
+To build for production, run `pnpm build`.